Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Treatment for hypertension

-Treatment for hypertension typically involves a combination of lifestyle changes and medication.
+Treatment for high blood pressure typically involves a combination of lifestyle changes and medication.
 In addition, patients are encouraged to get regular check-ups, quit smoking and limit alcohol consumption.

 How to prevent hypertension?